sophiej-s/sophiej-s/README.md

 ### Introduction:

 Hello,
 My name is Sophie Johnson-Shapoval.
-I am a part-time graduate computer science student at the Bowie State University located in the beautiful state of Maryland.
+I am a part-time (remote/distance) graduate statistics student at the Texas AM& University.
 Also I work full-time in an IT role supporting a US government agency.
 My interests are in software engineering, modeling and simulation, machine learning, artificial intelligence, and data science.
 I currently reside in the Washington, DC area.